The Line Studios is an in-house creative studio space in Queens, New York, that offers full-service creative production for e-commerce brands.

-- Do labor costs include the cost of Employees taxes and benefits?
+- Do labor costs include the cost of Employees’ taxes and benefits?

 - Are you factoring in the offset roles for Production, sample management, and sample distribution?

-- Did you include the ongoing cost of the lease, the build out, and Insurance?
+- Did you include the ongoing cost of the lease, the build-out, and Insurance?

-Sometimes a brand will just look at their overall shot count (volume) and compare it to existing cost centers or budget line items (cost).
+Sometimes a brand will just look at its overall shot count (volume) and compare it to existing cost centers or budget line items (cost).
 In doing so, they leave out the cost of a lease and the studio’s full-time employees.
 These costs alone can quickly add up to hundreds of thousands of dollars (or millions, depending on the size and location of the studio).

 Below is a more comprehensive sample cost-per-look to illustrate some common missed costs:

 Sample in-house estimate:

 Rental / Lease: $7k x 12 months = $84k